 The Department for Education no longer allows Headteachers to grant any leave of absence during term time unless there are exceptional circumstances.
-If you consider that your request for absence is exceptional, all adults with parental responsibility will need to complete the form attached to this notification.
+If you consider that your request for absence is exceptional you will need to complete the form attached to this notification.
 A response will be sent to you as soon as possible.
 If leave is not authorised and you nevertheless withdraw your child from school, the absence will be recorded as unauthorised absence.